martinthomson/tmi/draft-thomson-tmi.md

 communications; and a social network intermediates communication and information sharing through the exchange of messages and formation of groups.

+An intermediary at one layer of the stack is often an endpoint for communication at a lower layer.
+A Diameter peer {{?DIAMETER=RFC6733}} acts as an intermediary when it forwards requests to other peers.
+However, a Diameter peer establishes connections to neighboring peers using TLS/TCP or DTLS/SCTP and acts as a endpoint for all of those protocols.

 It is possible to facilitate communication without being an intermediary.
 The DNS provides information that is critical to locating and communicating with other Internet hosts, but it does so without intermediating those communications.
-Thus, this definition of intermediary does not include services like the DNS.
-That said, though the DNS as a service does not result in intermediation of other activities, there are roles for intermediaries within the DNS that fit this definition, such as recursive resolvers.
+Thus, this definition of intermediary does not necessarily include a service like the DNS.
+Of course, the use of the DNS could involve engaging with intermediaries such as recursive resolvers.

 # Intermediation Is Essential